-oor infant feeding practices continue to be a leading cause of mortality, morbidity, malnutrition and poor growth of infants and young children, and are increasingly recognised to have important long term health consequences.
+oor infant feeding practices continue to be a leading cause of morbidity, mortality, malnutrition and poor growth of infants and young children, and are increasingly recognised to have important long term health consequences.
 The established global recommendations are initiation of breastfeeding within one hour of birth, exclusive breastfeeding for six months and complementary feeding with continued breastfeeding from six months up to two years or more.
 Few countries meet these targets, and in many places programmes to promote optimal infant feeding are slowing down, despite the availability of effective interventions, and extensive experience of implementing them.

 In 2005, a new Innocenti Declaration was adopted, 15 years after the original Declaration which led to the development of the Baby-Friendly Hospital Initiative.
 The 2005 Innocenti calls upon all Governments and other parties to take a number of actions, including revitalising the Baby-Friendly Hospital Initiative and ensuring that appropriate guidelines and skill acquisition regarding infant and young child feeding are included in both pre-service and in-service training of all health care staff, to enable them to implement optimum infant and young child feeding policies and to provide a high standard of breastfeeding management and counselling to support mothers and communities.
+A series of articles published by the Lancet in early 2016 reviews the evidence for both the importance of breastfeeding and the effectiveness of these known interventions.